Chuck E. Cheese: Food

-Pizza is the main focus of the restaurant portion of the business, but the menu features other items as well including cold-cut sandwiches, chicken wings, salad bar access, and desserts.
+While pizza is the main menu item at Chuck E. Cheese, the menu includes various other items such as cold-cut sandwiches, chicken wings, salad bars, and desserts.
 In addition, some Chuck E. Cheese locations offer alcoholic beverages.

 In March 2020, during the COVID-19 pandemic, the restaurant began selling pizza, wings, desserts and more through food delivery services under the ghost kitchen Pasqually's Pizza & Wings.
 The Pasqually name comes from Pasqually P. Pieplate, who is a member of Munch's Make Believe Band, the Chuck E Cheese animatronic band.
 While food sold under this brand comes from the same brick-and-mortar kitchens as Chuck E. Cheese, the company claims to use different ingredients and recipes that cater to a more mature audience.
-Practically all of the Chuck E. Cheese stores in the United States are selling and delivering food under this virtual brand.
-In March 2025, Pasqually's Pizza & Wings shut down, as the company intended to use the ghost kitchen as a testing ground for new menu items for guests outside of the Chuck E. Cheese demographic, some of which have been transitioned to the Chuck E. Cheese menu.
+Practically all of the Chuck E. Cheese stores in the United States were selling and delivering food under this virtual brand.
+Pasqually's Pizza & Wings also served as an opportunity for the company to experiment with new flavors and dishes, and a CEC spokesperson noted some items might be added to the Chuck E. Cheese menu in the future.

+According to Mashed, Pasqually's Pizza & Wings shut down in March 2025.

 In October 2024, the company announced a partnership with Thrifty Ice Cream for a birthday cake ice cream flavor inspired by Chuck E. Cheese, to be sold at 34 Chuck E. Cheese fun centers and 350 Rite-Aid locations in Southern California.

 In May 2025, the company announced an exclusive flavor of Dippin' Dots ice cream called "Chuck E.'s Cookie Crunch", only available at Chuck E. Cheese locations.

 Legacy

 The restaurant concept inspired the 2010s video game horror series Five Nights at Freddy's, in which the player is a pizza restaurant security guard monitoring rogue animatronic characters.
 Chuck E. Cheese held a promotion event in October 2023 titled "Five Nights of Fun" parodying the 2023 film Five Nights at Freddy's.
+On the promotion, Chuck E. Cheese CEO David McKillips remarked, "Imitation is the sincerest form of flattery".

+The chain has also been referenced in films such as Willy's Wonderland (2021), a comedy horror that has been described as taking place in a "Chuck E. Cheese-esque" family entertainment center.

+It inspired the depiction of "Polly's Pizzeria" in the 2025 Netflix animated film In Your Dreams.